 For each group, a frequency-dependent weighting function and numeric thresholds for the onset of temporary threshold shift (TTS) and the onset of auditory injury (AINJ) were estimated.
 The onset of TTS is defined as a TTS of 6 dB measured approximately 2-5 min after exposure.
 A TTS of 40 dB is used as a proxy for the onset of AINJ; i.e., it is assumed that exposures beyond those capable of causing 40 dB of TTS have the potential to result in permanent threshold shift (PTS) or other auditory injury (e.g., loss of cochlear neuron synapses, even in the absence of PTS).
 Exposures just sufficient to cause TTS or AINJ are denoted as "TTS onset" or "AINJ onset" exposures.
-Onset levels are treated as step functions or "all-or-nothing" thresholds: exposures above the TTS or AINJ onset level are assumed to not cause TTS or AINJ.
+Onset levels are treated as step functions or "all-ornothing" thresholds: exposures above the TTS or AINJ onset level are assumed to always result in TTS or AINJ, while exposures below the TTS or AINJ onset level are assumed to not cause TTS or AINJ.
 For non-impulsive exposures, onset levels are specified in frequency-weighted sound exposure level (SEL); for impulsive exposures, dual metrics of weighted SEL and unweighted peak sound pressure level (SPL) are used.